Besides drawing pencils and paper, these

 drawing boards are made by a brand called Helix.
 They are very

 lightweight, approximately 5/8", and can be found at your local art

 To attach drawing paper to your drawing board, you can use clips or artist tape.

-Artist tape is acid-free, so will not eat through your paper, or leave a sticky residue (unlike regular tape!)
+Artist tape is acid-free so that it does not eat through your paper or leave a sticky residue (unlike regular tape).

 Single-Edge Razor Blades

 The traditional way to sharpen a pencil does not include using the